 Can it be done?
 Absolutely.
 But how long will it take to realise a return on investment that exceeds the cost of leaving the existing legacy platforms in place?

 Third-party maintenance – an alternative cost saving option

 One of the largest costs associated with legacy applications is actually the annual IBM support and maintenance contract.
 As the data held in these older systems increases in value, the option of simply cancelling contracts is taken off the table – they will inevitably require expert assistance eventually.

 To further complicate matters, IBM cannot deliver the service you expect.
 With Big Data algorithms increasing the importance of almost every data store you own, responsive support is us as important for legacy systems as it is your front-line applications.
 Which opens the possibility of third-party support and maintenance for your legacy IBM software.

 Choosing to partner with independent third-party providers like Origina can solve several of these Big Data related problems though.
 For a start, the team is made up of ex-IBM engineers, skilled in the legacy software that Big Blue can’t actually support themselves anymore.
 Secondly, third-party maintenance contracts are typically 50% or less of the same agreement with IBM.
 Thirdly, customer issues are responded to (and fixed) quicker.

 You can have your cake and eat it

-But with the assistance of a third party maintenance provider, you can keep legacy systems in place and avoid the cost and resource issues used by OEMs to sell more new gear.
-To learn more about your legacy software in the age of Big Data and how Origina can help, please get in touch.
+But with the assistance of a third-party maintenance provider, you can keep legacy systems in place and avoid the cost and resource issues used by OEMs to sell more new gear.
+Learn more about your legacy software in the age of Big Data and to see how Origina can help, please get in touch.